Economic and Political Overview

 Economic recovery plan

-For a general overview of the key economic policy responses to the COVID-19 outbreak (fiscal monetary and macroeconomic) taken by the Zambian government to limit the socio-economic impact of the COVID-19 pandemic, please consult the section dedicated to Zambia in the IMF’s Policy Tracker platform.
+For the general overview of the key economic policy responses to the COVID-19 pandemic (fiscal, monetary and macroeconomic) undertaken by the government of Zambia please consult the country's dedicated section in the IMF’s Policy Tracker platform.

 Support plan for businesses